-- Acquiring iodine pills as needed (2 tablets per person). - Stocking up on home storage supplies. - Making a guide in case of accidents involving dangerous substances. - The property has a civil defence shelter that can be used for shelter in the event of a radiation hazard. - The operating condition of the civil defence shelter is maintained. - Possibility of taking shelter in the civil defence shelter. - There are instructions for different situations in the rescue plan. - Everyone must familiarise themselves with the operating instructions.
+- Acquiring iodine pills as needed (2 tablets per person). - Stocking up on home storage supplies. - Making a guide in case of accidents involving dangerous substances. - There are instructions for different situations in the rescue plan. - Everyone must familiarise themselves with the operating instructions.